What happens to the female body during orgasm

 Steps to follow:

 When we feel turned on by any visual or physical stimulus, our body begins to react in a very clear way: the clitoris expands, the vagina lubricates in order to prepare for penetration, and internal muscles of the genital area begin to move, all in order to be ready for intercourse.
+This initial response is orchestrated by the autonomic nervous system, which controls involuntary bodily functions such as heart rate and blood flow, ensuring the body is primed for intimacy.

 With foreplay and penetration, the muscles in your body have been gradually tightening.
 The arrival of orgasm is the release of a number of substances that reduce tension and give way to absolute pleasure.
+This release includes oxytocin, often dubbed the "love hormone," which not only enhances emotional bonding with your partner but also promotes a feeling of contentment and tranquility after the peak of excitement.

-When the wave of pleasure finally arrives, the vaginal walls contract briefly, it is said that a woman usually experiences from one to twelve contractions; and our pupils dilate, we let ourselves enjoy all the sensations that invade our body abruptly.
-Our brain releases chemicals that make us feel good and closer to our partner and enjoy the feeling that's taking place.
+When we are about to reach orgasm, the vaginal area is filled with blood supplied by our hearts.
+We feel what is about to come and get ready to enjoy it.
+When the wave of pleasure finally arrives, the vaginal walls contract briefly; it is said that a woman usually experiences from one to twelve contractions.
+Our pupils dilate, and we let ourselves enjoy all the sensations that invade our body abruptly.
+Our brain releases chemicals that make us feel good and closer to our partner, allowing us to enjoy the feeling that's taking place.
 These are known as oxytocin and dopamine, a great natural pain-killer.
+Furthermore, the surge in dopamine levels is associated with the reward system in the brain, reinforcing the pleasurable experience and encouraging future sexual activity.

 After the orgasm, and thanks to the blood our heart has irrigated still being in the vaginal area, and because our clitoris is extremely sensitive, we are able to achieve another orgasm if stimulation continues in just a few minutes.
 Women who can achieve this are known as multiorgasmic.
+It should be noted that the ability to experience multiple orgasms varies greatly among women and can be influenced by factors such as emotional state, physical health, and the strength of the pelvic floor muscles.
+Strengthening these muscles through exercises like Kegels can potentially enhance the frequency and intensity of orgasms.

 OneHowto also wants to tell you in detail how to tell if a woman is having an orgasm.